 In the early 1980s, Christa Gaa joined Ken Howard in London.
 When he won first prize in the Hunting Group Award, in 1982, she suggested that they spend the prize money on a painting trip to India.
 The results included a solo show in Delhi in 1983.
 In the same year, he was elected to the membership of the Royal Society of Painters in Water-Colours and – of particular importance to him – as an Associate of the Royal Academy.
 He became a full Royal Academician in 1991.
 While exhibiting regularly at the societies of which he was a member through the 80s and 90s, he also held numerous solo shows, including several at the St Helier Gallery, Jersey, Lowndes Lodge Gallery, London, and the Brian Sinfield Gallery, Burford.
 He was finally able to marry Christa in 1990, though sadly she died in 1992.
 Almost a decade later, in the year 2000, he married Dora Bertolutti.

 Between 2002 and 2017, Ken Howard was represented by Richard Green, and held solo shows at his gallery almost annually.
-Remaining as active an exhibitor as ever, he has also garnered a number of honours, including election to the Royal Academy Professor of Perspective (2004), appointment as Freeman of the City of London and a Liveryman of the Worshipful Company of Painter-Stainers (2007), election as Senior Royal Academician (2008) and the award of an OBE for his services to Art (2010).
+He continued to exhibit regularly in his final years, and he has also garnered a number of honours, including election to the Royal Academy Professor of Perspective (2004), appointment as Freeman of the City of London and a Liveryman of the Worshipful Company of Painter-Stainers (2007), election as Senior Royal Academician (2008) and the award of an OBE for his services to Art (2010).

 The author of several books, Ken Howard published his autobiography, Light and Dark in 2011.